saintmalik/blog.saintmalik.me/blog/2022-09-11-run-github-actions-locally.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/actions-github-worflow-skip.jpg`} alt="skip dependencies in workflow actions"/>
 </picture>

-Yeah, there is more, github actions secret? will your workflows with secrets run locally?
+Yeah, there is more, what about the github actions secrets? will your workflows with the secrets run locally?
 Yes they will

-## Passing secrets into your local github actions workflows?
+## Passing secrets into your local github actions workflow

-Passing github workflow secrets can be done in various ways, you can enter them manually using the -s parameters
+Passing github workflow secrets can be done in various ways, you can enter them manually using the ```-s``` parameter.

 ```md
 act -s GITHUB_TOKEN=[insert token]
 ```

-Alternatively, you can use the --secret-file parameters too, that way you can pass more actions secret along with your workflow, just create and open"my.secrets" file in your project root folder.
+Alternatively, you can use the ```--secret-file``` parameter too, that way you can pass more workflow secrets along with your workflow, just create and open **my.secrets** file in your project root folder.

 ```md
 touch my.secrets